There’s No Better Time for a Walk in the Woods

-It’s officially Fall.
-We’ve shaken off that vibrant yang energy of Summer and we’re embracing the inward and contemplative yin energy that peaks in Winter.
+It’s fall and we’re embracing starting to embrace the inward and contemplative yin energy that peaks in Winter.
 To really fold into the slowing down of the season, try to take as many walks in nature as you can muster.
 This will help you truly tune in to the Autumnal energetics and reap some health benefits to boot.

 Recently, researchers have started to look at the physical and psychological benefits of nature-based walking.
-Studies have shown that walks among the trees helps to:
+Studies have shown that walking among trees helps to:

 Fall: The Season of the Lungs and Large Intestine